Morphology in Flowering Plants

 • Anther: Usually bilobed with two pollen sacs where pollen grains are produced.

-• Staminode: Sterile stamen.
+• Staminode: Sterile stamen without pollen grains.

 • Attachment: